-- 1) Suitability Any investment eligible in the Investment Policy is suitable for Debt Service Fund Reserves. - Safety of Principal Generally, the investment quality of all securities allowed as investments in the Operating Funds will be allowable in the Debt Service Fund Reserve.
+- 1) Suitability Any investment eligible in the Investment Policy is suitable for Debt Service Fund Reserves. - 2) Safety of Principal Generally, the investment quality of all securities allowed as investments in the Operating Funds will be allowable in the Debt Service Fund Reserve.
 All investments shall be in high quality securities with no perceived default risk.
-The maximum allowable investment in commercial paper shall be limited to 10% of total Revenue Bond Reserve investments.
 Market price fluctuations will occur.
 Under no circumstance shall any investment from this portfolio cause the combined portfolio's weighted average maturity to exceed the maximum allowed by the Investment Policy.
-The maximum allowable individual maturity is restricted to five years.
+The maximum

-- 3) Marketability Securities with active and efficient secondary markets are necessary in the event of an unanticipated cash requirement.
+- allowable individual maturity is restricted to five years. - 3) Marketability Securities with active and efficient secondary markets are necessary in the event of an unanticipated cash requirement.
 Active electronically traded markets will define an efficient secondary market.
 By utilizing the yield advantages of fixed income securities, maximum yield should be attained while meeting cash requirements. - 4) Liquidity The Debt Service Reserve Funds require the amount of liquidity necessary to convert securities into cash if needed for payment of debts on schedule.
-Short-term investment pools and government money market mutual funds shall provide liquidity and may be utilized as a competitive yield alternative to fixed maturity investments. - 5) Diversification Market cycle risk will be reduced by diversifying the appropriate maturity structure throughout three years and through diversification by market sector. - 6) Yield Attaining a competitive market yield for comparable security-types and portfolio restrictions is the desired objective.
+Short-term investment pools and government money market mutual funds shall provide liquidity and may be utilized as a competitive yield alternative to fixed maturity investments. - 5) Diversification Market cycle risk will be reduced by diversifying the appropriate maturity structure within 5 years and through diversification by market sector. - 6) Yield Attaining a competitive market yield for comparable security-types and portfolio restrictions is the desired objective.
 The City's portfolio shall be designed with the purpose of obtaining an optimized rate of return, through budgetary and economic cycles, commensurate with the investment risk, policy constraints and cash flow requirements.